odoe/esri-clusterfeaturelayer/README.md

 * Has an `outFields` option for the Features returned.

 Although this behaves similar to a FeatureLayer, it does not have all the optimizations of a FeatureLayer.
-There is no [Vector Tiling](https://developers.arcgis.com/javascript/jshelp/best_practices_feature_layers.html) for the points.
-A possible optimization could be to break up the request by `objectIds` in to multiple queries.
+There is no [Vector Tiling](https://developers.arcgis.com/javascript/jshelp/best_practices_feature_layers.html) for the points. ~~A possible optimization could be to break up the request by `objectIds` in to multiple queries.~~
+I added the ability to send requests by `objectIds` in chunks of 1000 by default.
+Can be set in options.
+I also added a cache for clustered graphics and a `clearCache()` method.

 A demo can be seen [here](http://odoe.github.io/esri-clusterfeaturelayer/).